sofiasawczenko/sofiasawczenko/README.md

 ## About Me

-- 🤔 Passionate about exploring data and transforming information into practical solutions.
+- 🤔 Passionate about bringing solution to problems.
-- 🎓 Studying Software Engineering at FIAP, focusing on Data.
+- 🎓 Studying Software Engineering at FIAP.
 - 💼 Working as a Software Developer at Johnson & Johnson.

 ## My Skills